Marcus Semien Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the eighth-best in the league.
+- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in MLB.

-- The Reds' 5.02 team ERA ranks 25th among all league pitching staffs.
+- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.06).

-- Reds pitchers combine to surrender 22 home runs (one per game), the 10th-fewest in baseball.
+- The Reds rank 12th in baseball in home runs given up (24 total, one per game).

-- Lodolo makes the start for the Reds, his fifth of the season.
-He is 2-1 with a 4.98 ERA and 31 strikeouts in 21 2/3 innings pitched.
+- Weaver (0-1) gets the starting nod for the Reds, his second of the season.

-- In his most recent appearance -- in relief on Sunday -- the lefty tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- In his last time out on Thursday, the right-hander threw six innings against the Pittsburgh Pirates, allowing four earned runs while surrendering four hits.

-- In four games this season, the 25-year-old has an ERA of 4.98, with 12.9 strikeouts per nine innings.
-Opponents are batting .326 against him.

 © 2023 Data Skrive.
 All rights reserved.